phil426/podabio/GOOGLE_OAUTH_SETUP.md

 ### 2. Create/Select Project

-1. Create new project: "Podn.Bio" (or use existing)
+1. Create new project: "PodaBio" (or use existing)
 2. Note the Project ID for reference

 ### 3. Enable APIs